-This is the second story in a series of articles to showcase the unseen and often overlooked biodiversity of our forests, as documented by two forest guards in the Pakke Tiger Reserve in western Arunachal Pradesh.
+This is the second story in a series of articles we are launching to showcase the unseen and often overlooked biodiversity of our forests, as documented by two forest guards in the Pakke Tiger Reserve in western Arunachal Pradesh.

 Monsoons in the Pakke Tiger Reserve are unlike any other.
 When it rains, it pours non-stop, and the Kameng and Seijosa river levels rise to the point where even wild animals are swept away.
 It is a tough and testing time of the year for me and my frontline colleagues who are responsible for protecting Pakke.
 With the river almost un-manoeuvrable by boat, emergencies would mean that we cannot reach our families on time.
 We even end up borrowing provisions from nearby camps as it can take up to two weeks for the river levels to recede.